DonaldKellett/iron-lambda/README.md

 SystemF2 with algebraic data, case expressions and a mutable store.
 All data is allocated into the store and can be updated with primitive polymorphic update operators.

+### SystemF2Effect

+SystemF2 with a region and effect system.
+Mutable references are allocated in regions in the store, and their lifetime follows the lexical structure of the code.

 ## LICENSE

 See [LICENSE](./blob/master/LICENSE) (copied from https://github.com/discus-lang/iron/blob/master/LICENSE)